 Do you have any pets?

 Yes!
-I’m typing this with my cavoodle puppy Cava draped across my lap.
-We have a whole horde of cats in the barn, as well as several horses: Sarah, my large grey mare; Merlin, my daughter’s handsome rescue; Pal, the world’s sweetest horse, now 32 years old (!) and the emotional model for Butter in The War That Saved My Life; Hot Wheels, my son’s long-retired pony; and Gulliver, also retired from his job as my partner in crime.
+I’m typing this with my cavoodle Cava draped across my lap.
+We have a whole horde of cats in the barn, as well as several horses: Sarah, my large grey mare; Merlin, my daughter’s handsome rescue; Pal, the world’s sweetest horse, now 33 years old (!) and the emotional model for Butter in The War That Saved My Life; Hot Wheels, my son’s long-retired pony; and T, my gentleman rental horse.
 (If you think from this paragraph that I like ponies more than cats, you’re right.
 Bovril was Jamie’s idea.)